-&lt;sup>93See LDM-151 for more details.
+&lt;sup>89See LDM-151 for more details.

-&lt;sup>94For example, using "background matching" techniques [13]
+&lt;sup>90For example, using "background matching" techniques [14]

-&lt;sup>95For example, nearby high proper motion stars.
+&lt;sup>91 For example, nearby high proper motion stars.

-The exact details of which coadds to build, and which ones to keep, can change during Construction without affecting the processing system design as the most expensive operations (raw image input and warping) are constant in the number of coadds produced.
+struction without affecting the processing system design as the most expensive operations (raw image input and warping) are constant in the number of coadds produced.
 The data management system design is sensitive to the total number and size of coadds to be kept these are the relevant constraining variables.